Export-Import Bank of the United States.

 This Notice is to inform the public, in accordance with Section 3(c)(10) of the Charter of the Export-Import Bank of the United States (“Ex-Im Bank”), that Ex-Im Bank has received an application for final commitment for a long-term loan or financial guarantee in excess of $100 million (as calculated in accordance with Section 3(c)(10) of the Charter).
 Comments received within the comment period specified below will be presented to the Ex-Im Bank Board of Directors prior to final action on this Transaction.

 Comments may be submitted through Regulations.gov at WWW.REGULATIONS.GOV.
-To submit a comment, enter EIB-2014-0028 under the heading “Enter Keyword or ID” and select Search.
+To submit a comment, enter EIB-2014-0026 under the heading “Enter Keyword or ID” and select Search.
 Follow the instructions provided at the Submit a Comment screen.
-Please include your name, company name (if any) and EIB-2014-0028 on any attached document.
+Please include your name, company name (if any) and EIB-2014-0026 on any attached document.

 Brief description of the purpose of the transaction:

-To support the export of U.S.-manufactured aircraft to Chile.
+To support the export of U.S.-manufactured aircraft and engines.

 Brief non-proprietary description of the anticipated use of the items being exported:

-To the extent that Ex-Im Bank is reasonably aware, the item(s) being exported may be used to produce exports or provide services in competition with the exportation of goods or provision of services by a United States industry.
+To the extent that Ex-Im Bank is reasonably aware, the item(s) being exported are not expected to produce exports or provide services in competition with the exportation of goods or provision of services by a United States industry.